Amir01m/Face-Recognition/README.md

 ### 2️⃣ Add Face Images
 * run the program and
 * click add Picture
-* if you have camera click take pic with camera
+* If you have camera click take Pic with Camera
-* then if you have image on your pc click on select pic
+* if you have image on your pc click on Select Pic
-* enter a name for your picture
+* Choose a name for your picture
 * then click the Start the Camera
 ```
 Amir.jpg